Multiple Testing of Local Extrema for Detection of Structural Breaks in Piecewise Linear Models: Discussion

 \subsection{Choice of smoothing bandwidth $\gamma$}

-The choice of the smoothing bandwidth $\gamma$ is in fact an important aspect of change point detection.
-It plays a role in balancing the trade-off between overlapping of the smoothed signal supports and the accuracy of detecting change points.
+The choice of the smoothing bandwidth $\gamma$ is, in fact, an important aspect of change point detection.
+It plays a role in balancing the trade-off between the overlap of the smoothed signal supports and the accuracy of detecting change points.
 Thus, a small $\gamma$ (if the noise is highly autocorrelated) or a relatively large $\gamma$ (if the noise is less autocorrelated) is preferred to increase the power, but only to the extent that the smoothed signal supports have little overlap.
-Considering the Gaussian kernel with support domain $\pm c\gamma$, an initial guideline to choose $\gamma$ can be set as $b = d/(2c)$, where d is the minimum distance between any two neighboring change points.
+Considering the Gaussian kernel with support domain $\pm c\gamma$, an initial guideline to choose $\gamma$ can be set as $d/(2c)$, where d is the minimum distance between any two neighboring change points.
 This guideline ensures that the supports of the smoothed signals do not overlap excessively.
+In practice, a data-driven approximation of $d$ is to use an initial estimator from some classic change point detection methods, such as NOT or NSP, and the resulting $\widehat{d}$ provides a practical anchor for bandwidth selection.
+A reasonable choice is then $\gamma \approx \widehat{d}/(2c)$, which helps prevent excessive overlap of smoothed signal supports.